milesroberts-123/LaTeX-tutorial/README.md

 [Adding text](https://github.com/milesroberts-123/LaTex-tutorial#adding-text)

 ## What is latex and how do I get it?
-	> LaTex is a tool for typesetting (i.e. formatting a document to look very nice and professional)
+LaTex is a tool for typesetting (i.e. formatting a document to look very nice and professional)

-	>
-	> You can download LaTex software though here: https://www.latex-project.org/get/
+You can download LaTex software for PC, Mac, or Linux OS though [here](https://www.latex-project.org/get/)

-	> You can also use LaTex through online applications like Overleaf without having to download anything
+You can also use LaTex through online applications like [Overleaf](https://www.overleaf.com/) without having to download anything.

 ## Templates
-	> Always look for a template before starting from scratch!
+Always look for a template before starting from scratch!
-		> Genetics, PNAS, Nature, Oxford, PLOS all have submission templates!
+Genetics, PNAS, Nature, Oxford, PLOS all have submission templates!
-	> If you don't know where you're submitting yet, try the bioarxiv template
+If you don't know where you're submitting yet, try the bioarxiv template

 ## Adding text
-	> one line = one paragraph, Need to hit enter a couple times to begin new paragraph
+one line = one paragraph
+You need to hit enter a couple times to begin new paragraph

+## Commands

+You use LateX commands to do anything other than adding text to your document.
+All commands begin with a backslash `\`, followed by the name of the command, and then a list of command inputs in curly braces `{}`.
+Examples of some simple command follow.

 ## bold, italics, underline, subscript, superscript

+`\textbf{}` Bolden text
+`\textit{}` Italicize text
+`\underline{}` Underline text

 ## Lists
 ## Adding section headers
 ## Adding citations